 New this year this indoor water park has been offering great specials.
 I have been sharing the deals on my facebook page and in the AffordableFamilyTravel.com crew group.
 We were able to book a 50% off suite special.
 The waterpark is small but the kids (6 and 8 yrs old) love it.
 2 days 1 night was plenty of time there and the kids even had time to do several arts and crafts and activities they offered for free.
 I was surprised at how many activities were included.
 The entertainment staff were wonderful and worked very hard.

-There were several good value food choices- though some how my daughter only liked nachos and french fries and the rooms came with a fridge and microwave which we utilized for snacks and when to feed Olivia (who by the way wouldn’t eat easy mac either).
+There were several good value food choices- though some how my daughter only liked nachos and French fries and the rooms came with a fridge and microwave which we utilized for snacks and when to feed our daughters (who by the way wouldn’t eat easy mac either).
 Since we went during Christmas break I was worried it would be packed but it really wasn’t at all. there wasn’t usually more than a 5 min wait for anything except the surf rider thing.
 Even that you just had to keep an eye out for when the line dropped.

 What’s Next?
 2020 Affordable Family Travel Adventures.